Basic LINQ Query Operations (C#)

 };

 We would like to produce a list featuring all orders, stating the ID and cost of the order along with the name of the customer.
 To do this we need to involve both the List of orders and the List of customers in our query.
 This is achieved using the "join" keyword.
-Let's replace our query and output code with the following.
+Let's replace our query and output code with the following.// Query.

 var Found = from o in Orders